Systemic Equality

 Invest in Communities

 The ACLU of Washington is sharing information and resources with communities through its public education programs.
-We hold Civics Day events at school districts serving primarily Black and Indigenous students and students of color, to teach young people about government and the criminal legal system and to empower them with information about their rights.
-Additionally, through our Community Business Buyout program, we distribute “know your rights” information and sponsor discounts and giveaways at Black, Indigenous, people of color and LGBTQIA+ owned businesses.
+Through our Speakers Bureau, we teach people about government and the criminal legal system and empower them with information about their rights.
+Additionally, we distribute “know your rights” information at Black, Indigenous, people of color and LGBTQIA+ led businesses and events.
 Through these partnerships, communities get needed resources and help to expand the distribution of civil rights and civil liberties information.